NEWROPE/scnnr-js/README.md

  */
 ```

-If the timeout value is zero or `null`, you will get `Recognition` instance whose state is `queued`.
+If the timeout value is zero or `null`, the promise is resolved with `Recognition` with `queued` state.

 Then you can fetch the recognition result using `client.fetch`.